 If the hay being fed is not green or older than 6 months then it is wise to supplement vitamin A if a pregnant mare is not on green and growing pasture.
 Feeding 30,000 IU per 500 kg of bodyweight is wise.

 Vitamin D should not need to be supplemented if the mare is exposed to sunlight through the warmer months and fed cured forage such as hay or haylage.
-All forage contains a precursor from which horses can synthesise vitamin D, however hay older than 12 months is likely to need supplementing with 300 IU/kg of the diet.
+All forage contains a precursor from which horses can synthesise vitamin D, however, hay older than 12 months is likely to need supplementing with 300 IU/kg of the diet.

 Vitamin E is crucial for a healthy and resilient immune system.
-It has recently been confirmed in a 2011 study from Copenhagen that increased levels of immunoglobins (antibodies) where seen in the colostrum of mares supplemented vitamin E in the last 4 weeks of pregnancy.
+It has recently been confirmed in a 2011 study from Copenhagen that increased levels of immunoglobins (antibodies) were seen in the colostrum of mares supplemented vitamin E in the last 4 weeks of pregnancy.
 Their foals were also found to have improved vitamin E status and IgM levels.
 Winter feeding where green and growing pasture is absent will result in very poor levels of vitamin E so this vitamin should be supplemented from the beginning of October right through to the end of April or until green and growing grass becomes the main part of the diet.
-Green and growing grass contains high levels of vitamin E. The level of vitamin E fed in the Copenhagen study was over 4IU per kg of bodyweight which is twice the current NRC 2007 maintenance level.
+Green and growing grass contain high levels of vitamin E. The level of vitamin E fed in the Copenhagen study was over 4IU per kg of body weight which is twice the current NRC 2007 maintenance level.
 You should always supplement a pregnant mare with vitamin E unless the mare is on good pasture.

 The last four months of pregnancy are when the foal grows most in size.
-At this point levels of protein and nutrients hold be carefully matched to provide at lest 150% of the NRC 2007 minimum requirements and balanced to the forage fed.
+At this point levels of protein and nutrients hold be carefully matched to provide at least 150% of the NRC 2007 minimum requirements and balanced to the forage fed.
 The balancing should take account of antagonist minerals which may block the uptake of very important trace minerals such as copper and zinc.
-The balancing should also pay get attention to the levels of calcium and phosphorous in the forage being eaten so that the correct ratios of these minerals can influence the correct developmental growth in the foal.
+The balancing should also pay to get attention to the levels of calcium and phosphorous in the forage being eaten so that the correct ratios of these minerals can influence the correct developmental growth in the foal.
 Most off the shelf horse feed supplements and balancers will not address the frank or relative deficiencies in forage so this is why a forage test is crucial to provide the very best for both mare and foal.